-As the show progressed, the climbers made their way up the mountain, I was able to learn a lot more about the route on the North Side.
-I’m much more familiar with the Southern, more traditional, route, so it was intersting for me to see how the North side differed, and what obstacles were in the way of the climbers when they made their push for the summit from Camp 4.
+As the show progressed, the climbers made their way up the mountain.
+I learned a lot more about the route on the North Side.
+I’m much more familiar with the Southern, more traditional route, so it was interesting for me to see how the Northside differed and what obstacles were in the climbers’ way when they made their push for the summit from Camp 4.

 All in all, I’m pretty happy with the quality of the show these past two episodes.
-The focus on the climbing, and showing us the route, as well as the technical issues of getting to the summit has really helped to make things more intresting.
-I can honestly say that I’m looking forward to seeing the next two episodes and who finally makes it to the top.
+The focus on climbing and showing us the route and the technical issues of getting to the summit has really helped to make things more interesting.
+I can honestly say that I’m looking forward to seeing the next two episodes and finally making it to the top.
 And who isn’t rooting for the burly biker dude, Tim Medvetz, to shut-up all his doubters and stand on the top of the world?